dannycoates/zkjs/readme.md

 * path - path of the node
 * data - data to set
 * version - most recent version number of the node
-* callback(err, zstat) - returns an Error or stat info
+* callback(errno, zstat) - returns an errno or stat info

 ### zk.setACL(path, acls, version, callback)